oliverocean/GPSpi/src/prototype_01/prototype_01.md

-### Summary
+### GPSpi: prototype 1
-GPSpi Prototype 01 gathers GPS data from a physical sensor and displays it on a console.
+Gathers GPS data from a physical sensor and displays it on a console.

 ### Software
 * Written in C and assembly language